 Manchester sits at the center of the region's state and interstate highway system.
 I-93 and US 3 offer two convenient highway access alternatives to Boston and to the I-95 (Rte 128) corridor to the south.
 I-93 also connects Manchester to popular attractions in the north such as the White Mountains and Lake Winnipesaukee as well as to I-89 providing access to Vermont and the Canadian province of Quebec.
 NH Route 101 leads eastwards to the New Hampshire Seacoast and the state of Maine.

 Manchester is served by the Boston and Maine Railroad.
-Motor freight service to all points is available from a number of nationally known transport companies, and a daily express service is maintained to all major cities within a 200-mile radius as well as New York City.
-United Parcel Service, Airborne Express, and Federal Express provide daily small package air freight service from the Manchester - Boston Regional Airport, and have invested millions of dollars to increasing ramp, sorting, and distribution capabilities in Manchester.
-The Manchester - Boston Regional Airport is New England's third largest cargo airport.
+Motor freight service to all points is available from a number of nationally known transport companies, and daily express service is maintained to all major cities within a 200-mile radius as well as New York City.
+United Parcel Service, Airborne Express, and Federal Express provide daily small package air freight service from the Manchester - Boston Regional Airport and have invested millions of dollars in increasing ramp, sorting, and distribution capabilities in Manchester.
+The Manchester-Boston Regional Airport is New England's third-largest cargo airport.

 New Hampshire's Seaport